harcokuppens/easyfindandfilter/README.md

           - sized     [-r]   : sort on size and add size prefix (1k = 1024, 1m = 1048576, 1g =1073741824)
           - bytesized [-r]   : sort on size and add size prefix in bytes

-          - timesort  [-r]   : only sort on datetime
-          - sizesort  [-r]   : only sort on size

           - prepend_datetime : only add datetime prefix
           - prepend_size     : only add size prefix
           - prepend_bytesize : only add bytesize prefix